 Advantage number ii) is a corollary of advantage number i) – mediation preserves relationships.
 Since the solution to a dispute has to come from the parties in conflict, the solution has to accommodate both of them.
-Everyone therefore leaves the negotiation table satisfied and does not burn the bridge to the other person since his concerns were accommodated in the solution.
-Court verdicts and Arbitration awards usually leave no love lost between the disputants because someone has to lose and another wins.
+Everyone therefore leaves the negotiation table satisfied.
+One does not burn the bridge to the other person since their concerns are accommodated in the solution.
+Court verdicts and arbitration awards usually leave no love lost between the disputants because someone has to lose and another wins.

 Mediation is “democratic’ – Anyone, even a lay person (think of your village elder) can be trained to be a mediator in a matter of days.
 An arbitrator usually takes multiple courses and is almost invariably a professional.
-The qualification of a Judge is even more exacting – a through mastery of the law and years of experience is required.
-Therefore, mediation can be done at any station of life for even the most mundane of disputes e.g. Landlord and tenant disputes, boundary disputes with relatives and neighbours, partnership/ directors disputes, employee- employee work place disputes etc.
+The qualification of a Judge is even more exacting – a thorough mastery of the law and years of experience is required.
+Therefore, mediation can be done at any station of life for even the most mundane of disputes e.g. Landlord and tenant disputes, boundary disputes with relatives and neighbors, partnership/ directors disputes, employee- employee workplace disputes etc.

 The execution of mediation settlements depends on the good will of the parties.
 Court verdicts and Arbitration awards are legally enforceable through the coercive power of the state e.g. attachment and sale of the property of the recalcitrant party.
 Mediation settlements depend on the parties’ sensibilities in sticking to their settlement terms; and people are not always sensible.
 To counter this menace, the court mandated mediation system makes provision for filing the mediation settlement in court and thereby adopting it as an order of the court hence enforceable through the coercive power of the state.